vic-ma/howtodismantle.github.io/_posts/2024-10-01-The-Ultimate-Guide-to-build-Enterprise-Templates-for-Peakboard-applications.md

 ## Building the Master Screen

 To set one or more master screens, we first add the company's logo as a resource, and then build the actual template.
 Usually, a header with the logo, and a text box with the current time and a headline, is a good start.

 After placing these items, we group them and then lock them by clicking on the lock icon.
 That way, they can't be changed accidentally.

-When we want to create a new screen, we right click on the template screen and then choose **“**Duplicate (only locked controls)**.
+When we want to create a new screen, we right click on the template screen and then choose **Duplicate (only locked controls)**.
 The new screen will only have the locked, template controls on it.

 ![image](/assets/2024-10-01/030.png)